salxvador/Python/README.md

 ## Introduction
 These are basic projects written in Python.
 They use various modules such as tkinter, or sqlite3.
 The most recent additions to this repo use the Django web development framework.

+_Following this course, I participated in a 2 week live project designed to simulate a single sprint in a real working development environment.
+You can read more about that [here](https://github.com/salxvador/PythonProjects/blob/main/LiveProject.md)._

 ## Projects

 ### [Check Files GUI](https://github.com/salxvador/PythonProjects/blob/main/FileTransferSubmission.py):